Anchi Howitz

 My Approach to Helping

-My mission is to create a collaborative environment, grounded in warmth, authenticity, and compassion, nurturing your innate abilities to heal and grow.
-Throughout life’s journey, unhelpful patterns, cultural messages, and oppressive systems may have promoted disconnection within yourself, in your relationships, with community, and to the Earth.
-I believe that through reflection, insight, and deepening connections both internally and externally, we can achieve healing, liberation, and expanded possibilities.
-I am currently finishing my Master's Degree in the Marriage, Family, and Couple Therapy program at Lewis & Clark Graduate School.
-In addition, I am completing a specialty certification in Ecopsychology.
+Throughout life, unhelpful patterns, societal messages, trauma and oppressive systems may have promoted disconnection within yourself, in your relationships, and to nature.
+In sessions, I strive to guide you to a deeper understanding of yourself, your patterns and influences, so that you can move forward with more clarity and agency.
+I believe that through reflection, insight, and deepening connections both within ourselves and with others, we can achieve healing and more preferred possibilities.
+I aim to create a collaborative environment, grounded in warmth and compassion.
+I have a Master's Degree in Marriage, Family, and Couples Therapy from Lewis & Clark Graduate School.
+In addition, I have a specialty certification in Ecopsychology.
 I primarily draw from Narrative Therapy, Emotionally Focused Therapy, and Ecotherapy.
 Attending therapy is a vulnerable and courageous act, and I feel honored to be able to hold space for you as we embark on this journey.

 My Personal Beliefs and Interests